Recovery

 • Recovery residences, also known as sober living homes, are alcohol- and drug-free environments where people can live post-treatment to assist with gradual reintegration into society.

-• Inpeer recovery support programs, those who have undergone recovery mentor and guide others through their recovery journey.
+• Inpeer recovery support programs, those who have undergone recovery and guide others through their recovery journey.

 • Social and recreational recovery programs include social activities in recovery-specific settings, like recovery cafes, sports leagues, and creative arts programs.